4rknova/learning.full_stack/README.md

-# learning.full_stack
+# Brief

 Create a todo list management app.

 * Use react-native to create a mobile app.
 * Use graphql to communicate with the back end.
 (Apollo gql client library)
 * create a gql gateway service in go. (minikube)
 * optional: setup kafka in minikube